Omega-Centauri-21/hacker101-ctf/Postbook/flag1/README.md

 ## Approach 2

-Another method to do this in a real-life scenario is to use ```Burpsuit```  to bruteforce to password for the user using a wordlist.
+Another method to do this in a real-life scenario is to use ```Burpsuit```  to bruteforce the password for the user using a wordlist.